Serenade (poetry collection)

 Serenade is a volume of poetry by Dutch poet J. Slauerhoff.
-First published in 1930, the poems in the collection are mostly personal and lyric poems.
-Critics have noted that some of the poems are inspired by 19th-century French poetry and are sexual in nature, and they have responded in various ways, with assessments ranging from "childish" to "pure lyric".
+First published in 1930, the poems in the collection are mostly personal and lyric.
+Critics have noted that some of the poems are inspired by 19th-century French poetry and are sexual, and they have responded in various ways, with assessments ranging from "childish" to "pure lyric".
 The themes of desperation and the desire to escape bourgeois life, common in Slauerhoff's other poetry, are found in Serenade as well, and two of the poems were used in an obituary for the poet, who died eight years after the publication of this volume.

 Content

 The collection comprises 27 poems of between 6 and 48 lines.
 Four of the poems form a tetralogy called "For the children", containing a creation myth, a poem in which the dead lovingly address children, a narrative poem about a child that fell from the stars, and a poem in which a child compares the stars to a herd of animals and questions why they do not wander.

 Many of the poems discuss sexual love.
-P. N. van Eijck noted that compared to earlier poems by Slauerhoff the speaker seems to adopt a less antagonistic attitude toward the women addressed in the poems, and figures as a lover (albeit a powerless and unsatisfied one) rather than a desperate man who opposes everything on principle.
-Van Eijck notes the dependence of many of the poems (and that of his Saturnus) on the French poetry of the 1850-1900 period, and considers their genesis to be mostly sexual.
+P. N. van Eijck noted that compared to earlier poems by Slauerhoff, the speaker seems to adopt a less antagonistic attitude toward the women addressed in the poems and figures as a lover (albeit a powerless and unsatisfied one) rather than a desperate man who opposes everything on principle.
+Van Eijck notes the dependence of many of the poems (and that of his Saturnus) on the French poetry of the 1850-1900 period and considers their genesis to be mostly sexual.

-Other readers focused on the sense of desperation, of never being at home, that is found in some of the poems; A. G. W. Severijnen cited from two poems in Serenade in an obituary on the occasion of Slauerhoff's death.
+Other readers focused on the sense of desperation, of never being at home, found in some of the poems; A. G. W. Severijnen cited from two poems in Serenade in an obituary on the occasion of Slauerhoff's death.
 In "De voorpost" ("The outpost") and "In mijn leven..." ("In my life"), Severijnen sees Slauerhoff's disgust with ordinary bourgeois life, the desire to escape the mundane and to wander the earth.